WDCSecure/LabGNSS/Lab-Material/README.md

 >> RunDemo
 ```

-This runs on `dataset_b` with the built‑in spoof & ADR settings.
-Modify `RunDemo.m` to change spoof or dataset.
+Runs a single demo with spoofing and ADR enabled.
+Modify `RunDemo.m` to change dataset or spoofing parameters.

 ### Spoofing parameter sweep